todogroup/outbound-oss/content/03-starting-oss-projects.md

 A common element in maintaining a healthy community environment is a code of conduct which makes rules for accepted and unaccepted behavior explicit and defines how unacceptable behavior is dealt with.
 There are examples and templates which can be used as a base for your code of conduct.
 One popular reusable code of conduct is the [Contributor Covenant](https://www.contributor-covenant.org/) which is used by projects such as Kubernetes, git, Node.js, and many more.

-As a company you need to provide a contact email which can be used to report code of conduct violations.
+As a company you need to provide a contact e-mail which can be used to report code of conduct violations.
 You need to make sure that this address is monitored by people who can react in a timely manner and have the competence and ability to initiate adequate actions to address these issues.

 ## Technical considerations, tooling and best practices